shoneprince/Twitter-sentiment-Analysis/README.md

 ---

+## 🚀 Live Web Application

+The predictive model is deployed as an interactive web application using Streamlit.
+Try it live here: https://twitter-sentiment-analysis-app-duib.onrender.com/

 ## 🔍 Overview

 This project builds a complete machine learning pipeline — from raw tweet data to a live web application — for real-time Twitter sentiment classification.
 The model is trained on labeled tweet data and learns to detect the emotional tone of any text input.